mosip/documentation/docs/artifactory.md

 # Artifactory

 ## Overview

-The artifactory contains miscellaneous libraries that are downloaded run-time by modules.
-The contents of artifactory may be updated based on a specific installation.
+The artifactory contains miscellaneous libraries that are downloaded at runtime by modules.
+The contents of the artifactory may be updated based on a specific installation.